hherzl/playground-6dlcjs5i/statement.md

 }
 ```

-How works all code together?
+#### How works all code together?

-We create a StoreDbContext instance, that instance use the connection string from DbContextOptionsBuilder and inside of OnModelCreating method there is the configuration for all mappings, that's because it's more a stylish way to mapping entities instead of add a lot of lines inside of OnModelCreating.
+We have created a *OnlineStoreDbContext* instance, that instance use the connection string from *DbContextOptionsBuilder* and inside of *OnModelCreating* method there is the configuration for all mappings, that's because it's more a stylish way to mapping entities instead of add a lot of lines inside of *OnModelCreating*.

-Later, for example we create an instance of SalesRepository passing a valid instance of StoreDbContext and then we can access to repository's operations.
+Later, for example we create an instance of SalesRepository passing a valid instance of *OnlineStoreDbContext* and then we can access to repository's operations.

 For this architecture implementation we are using the DotNet naming conventions: PascalCase for classes, interfaces and methods; camelCase for parameters.